pyne/pyne/docs/pyapi/material.rst

 1. **comp**: a normalized composition mapping from nuclides (zzaaam-ints) to mass-weights (floats).
 2. **mass**: the mass of the material.

+The :ref:`pyne_material_library` class is available to efficeintly manipulate collections of materials.

 The material class is presented below.
 For more information please refer to :ref:`usersguide_material`.

 **************